WindingPathInitiative/wpi-hub/README.md

 # Winding Path Initiative User Hub
 This system is a REST API designed to handle member and org unit hierarchy and permissions.
-Designed to work with Amazon Cognito to handle membership.
+Designed to work with Auth0 to handle membership.

 Documentation can be found [here](https://windingpathinitiative.github.io/wpi-hub/)